-KAULUNANI URBAN AND COMMUNITY FORESTRY PROGRAM CALL FOR 2018 GRANT PROPOSALSPosted on Jun 5, 2018 in Latest News
+KAULUNANI URBAN AND COMMUNITY FORESTRY PROGRAM CALL FOR 2018 GRANT PROPOSALSPosted on Jun 5, 2018 in Latest Department News

 (HONOLULU) Do you know a school, community group or non-profit organization that cares about greening our environment?
 Funding is available to help get your project off the ground.
 The Department of Land and Natural Resources’ Kaulunani Urban and Community Forestry Program announces a call for statewide grant applications with new and expanded opportunities for projects that support urban and community forestry.